-

 Noah & Asella: A Disastrously Delightful Double Date

-Noah & Asella Vol. 1 Installment 3: A Disastrously Delightful Double Date As she was about to sit down to read a book, Asella heard a familiar knock on the door.
-Three fast knocks followed by a pause, and then one final loud knock.
-It was Maple.
-If her knock didn’t give her away, her […]
+Noah & Asella Vol. 1 Installment 3: A Disastrously Delightful Double Date As she was about to sit down to read a book, Asella heard a familiar knock on the […]

 -